Office hours (Spring 2018):

 My CV: PDF

-I direct the Crowd Intelligence Lab, an interdisciplinary research group exploring how crowdsourcing can support creativity and discovery.
-Our current projects focus on crowd leadership, crowd-supported investigations, and crowdsourced analysis of visual material, with applications to national security, journalism, history, and biology.
+I direct the Crowd Intelligence Lab, where we study how crowdsourcing systems can support creativity and discovery.
+Our recent projects focus on crowd leadership, crowd-supported investigations, and crowdsourced analysis of visual material, with applications to national security, journalism, history, biology, and design.
 This work is funded by the NSF (including a CAREER Award), the NIH, the NEH, the National Archives, and Google.

 Previously, I was a postdoctoral fellow in the HCI Institute at Carnegie Mellon University.
 I received my Ph.D. in human-centered computing from Georgia Tech, where I was a Foley Scholar, and my B.S. in computer graphics technology from Purdue University.
 I have also worked at IBM Research, Microsoft Research, and YouTube/Google.